 Fancy Sloppy Joe

-I’d love to cook just about every recipe on Ree Drummond’s, AKA the Pioneer Woman, website but it’s only once in a while I get around to trying out one of her recipes.
-One recipe I did try of hers was the Chicken Spaghetti that I posted about a while back – it was amazing and a great recipe to feed a big group!
+One recipe I did try of hers recently was the Chicken Spaghetti that I posted about a while back.
+The dish was amazing and a great recipe to feed a big group!
 She makes her recipes seem very easy and fail-proof.
-That is not to say I have not screwed up her most simple of recipes on occasion 🙂
+That is not to say I have not screwed up her most simple of recipes on occasion.